coreboot/coreboot/Documentation/infrastructure/builders.md

 They need to know:
 *   Your external IP address or domain name.
 If you don’t have a static IP, make sure you have a dynamic dns hostname configured.
 *   The port on your machine and firewall that’s exposed for jenkins:
     `$COREBOOT_JENKINS_PORT`
 *   The core count of the machine.
 *   How much memory is available on the machine.
 This helps determine the amount of memory used for ccache.

 ### First build
-On the first build after a machine is reset, it will frequently take 20-25 minutes to do the entire what-jenkins-does build while the ccache is getting filled up and the entire coreboot repo gets downloaded.
+On the first build after a machine is reset, it will frequently take an hour to do the entire what-jenkins-does build while the ccache is getting filled up and the entire coreboot repo gets downloaded.
 As the ccache gets populated, the build time will drop.